offbynull/learn/Biology/input/input.md

 scale 0.75 0.75
 ```

-Most eukaryotic cells contain a single nucleus, but some contain can have 0 and others can have more than one.
-An example of 0 is blood cells -- mature blood cells don't have any DNA, therefore no nucleus.
-An example of more than 1 is the organism Oxytricha trifillax -- it contains 2 nuclei, each containing different DNA (its DNA is fragmented across 2 nuclei).
+Most eukaryotic cells contain a single nucleus_cell, but some contain can have 0 and others can have more than one.
+An example of 0 is blood cells -- mature blood cells don't have any DNA, therefore no nucleus_cell.
+An example of more than 1 is the organism Oxytricha trifillax -- it contains 2 nuclei_cell, each containing different DNA (its DNA is fragmented across 2 nuclei_cell).

 #### Endoplasmic Reticulum

-`{bm} Endoplasmic Reticulum` is layered membrane (organelle?) that surrounds the nucleus and is directly connected to pores on the nucleus.
+`{bm} Endoplasmic Reticulum` is layered membrane (organelle?) that surrounds the nucleus_cell and is directly connected to pores on the nucleus_cell.
 Large portions of the endoplasmic reticulum's membrane have ribosomes attached.
 The parts that have ribosomes attached are called `{bm} rough endoplasmic reticulum` while the parts that don't are called `{bm} smooth endoplasmic reticulum`.

 ```{note}
 It's called rough endoplasmic reticulum because the ribosomes make the surface look rough.